Video: How to Connect Wires to Terminal Screws

 After you unplug all the devices from the dead outlets, the next step is to check for a tripped circuit breaker or blown fuse.
 You’ll find the circuit breakers or fuses in the main electrical panel, which is usually located near where the electrical wires enter the house.
 Garages, basements and laundry rooms are common locations.

 Locate the panel and open the metal door to reveal the fuses or circuit breakers.
-Photos 1 – 4 show a typical main panel and the process for resetting a tripped circuit breaker.
+The photos below show a typical main panel and the process for resetting a tripped circuit breaker.
 Remember to turn off your computer before you switch the circuit breakers on and off.

 Check the GFCIs

 GFCI (short for “ground fault circuit interrupter”) outlets, those unusual outlets with the test and reset buttons, are required in areas of the house where shock hazards are greatest.
-They protect against deadly electrical shocks by sensing leaks in the electrical current and immediately tripping to shut off the power.
+How GFCI works is they protect against deadly electrical shocks by sensing leaks in the electrical current and immediately tripping to shut off the power.
 But it’s easy to overlook a tripped GFCI as the source of a dead outlet problem.
 That’s because in areas where GFCI-protected outlets are required, electricians often save money by connecting additional standard outlets to one GFCI outlet.
+(Make sure you have enough GFCI outlets and pick up some on Amazon)

+Protected “downstream” receptacle should be labeled if they have GFCI protection.
 A current leak at any one of the outlets will trip the GFCI and cause all of the outlets connected to it to go dead.
-These GFCI-protected outlets are supposed to be labeled (Photo 1), but the label often falls off.
+These GFCI-protected outlets are supposed to be labeled, but the label often falls off.

 Look for GFCIs in bathrooms, kitchens, basements, garages and on the home’s exterior.
-Test and reset every GFCI you find (Photo 2).
-If the GFCI “reset” button doesn’t pop out when you press the “test” button, there may be no power to the GFCI or you may have a bad GFCI.
+Test and reset every GFCI you find.
+If the GFCI won’t reset or the button doesn’t pop out when you press the “test” button, there may be no power to the GFCI or you may have a bad GFCI.
 On the other hand, if the “reset” button trips again every time you press it, there may be a dangerous current leak somewhere on the circuit.

 In either case, solving the problem requires additional electrical testing that we won’t cover here.
 Refer to other electrical repair manuals or call an electrician for help.
-If resetting all of the GFCIs didn’t power up your dead outlet, then the last resort is to look for loose connections.
+If a GFCI won’t reset and didn’t power up your dead outlet, then the last resort is to look for loose connections.

 Still no power?
 Look for a bad connection

-If checking the breakers and resetting the GFCIs haven’t restored power to the outlet, the next step, without getting into circuit testing, is to remove the outlet from the box and look for loose connections.
+If checking the breakers and the GFCI won’t reset and you haven’t restored power to the outlet, the next step, without getting into circuit testing, is to remove the outlet from the box and look for loose connections.

 We’ll show you three common types of loose connections: loose terminal screws, loose stab-in connections, and loose wires at wire connectors.
 You may find one or more of these when you remove your outlet and look in the electrical box.

-If the outlet you’re replacing is wired like the one shown in Photo 2, with pairs of hot and neutral wires (wires under all four screws), connect the pairs of like-colored wires along with a third 6-in. length of wire, called a pigtail, under one wire connector.
+If the outlet you’re replacing is wired like the one shown in the photo above, with pairs of hot and neutral wires (wires under all four screws), connect the pairs of like-colored wires along with a third 6-in. length of wire, called a pigtail, under one wire connector.
 Then connect the loose end of each pigtail to the appropriate outlet screw.
 This method reduces the chance that a loose connection under a screw will cause a problem with other outlets on the circuit.

 Loose Wires at the Stab-in Connections